Himanshu49Gaur/NeuroInsight-Classifier/README.md

 - This project presents an **AI-powered deep learning approach** using MRI brain scan classification to automate Alzheimer diagnosis, enabling faster and more accurate support for medical professionals.

 ---

+## 2. **Problem Statement**
+- Manual MRI analysis struggles with consistency and scalability due to the increasing number of dementia patients.
+- Misinterpretation or delayed diagnosis leads to late treatment initiation, reducing patient recovery quality.
+- Medical centers face radiologist shortages and require automated systems for evaluation.
+- Therefore, there is a need for a **reliable, automated classification system** capable of detecting Alzheimer’s disease progression accurately and efficiently.

+---